 We're all well aware of the damaging effects alcohol can have on the body, especially when it comes to the liver.
-But what's surprising for some is that it doesn't always take massively excessive amounts of alcohol to cause severe damage.
-"Overuse of alcohol can differ from patient to patient, race to race, sex to sex, culture to culture, but however much is 'too much' for you can result in ongoing inflammation and overwork," says John Iskander, MD, gastroenterologist at the Kaiser Permanente Los Angeles Medical Center.
+But what's surprising for some is that it doesn't always take excessive amounts of alcohol to cause severe damage.
+"Overuse of alcohol can differ from patient to patient, but however much is 'too much' for you can result in ongoing inflammation and overwork," says John Iskander, MD, a gastroenterologist at the Kaiser Permanente Los Angeles Medical Center.
 "Years and decades of ongoing inflammation can ultimately lead to the development of scar tissue and cirrhosis, or end-stage liver disease, which is the leading cause of liver failure in the United States."
 If you're a healthy adult, it's safe to drink in moderation, but if you have a family history of alcoholism or alcohol-related liver diseases, limit regular use.
-(Don't miss these fatty liver symptoms to watch out for.)
+Don't miss these fatty liver symptoms to watch out for.

 Not drinking enough water

-No one likes carrying around extra pounds, but one often-overlooked consequence is fat buildup which accumulates around the liver and can lead to non-alcoholic fatty liver disease (NAFLD).
+One often-overlooked consequence of being overweight is fat buildup that accumulates around the liver and can lead to non-alcoholic fatty liver disease (NAFLD).
 This disease refers to a wide spectrum of liver diseases that range from fatty liver to nonalcoholic steatohepatitis (NASH), and cirrhosis, or permanent scarring of the liver as a result of chronic inflammation.
 "The term 'nonalcoholic' is used because the damage to the liver is so similar to the damage caused by alcohol damage, even though these patients do not consume excessive amounts of alcohol," explains Dr. Brown.
 If you have NAFLD or NASH, it's especially important to eat a healthy diet and exercise to help keep your liver health in check.
-While there are currently no medications to treat NASH, clinical trials are currently recruiting to investigate treatment options and you can check out NASHSTUDY.com to learn if one is enrolling near you.
+Learn more about NASH and what to look at out for.

 Ingesting too much sugar in your diet

 You know it's important to limit the amount of sugar you eat and drink, but you may be surprised to learn that what you risk is a potential liver disease diagnosis.
 The main problem lies with high fructose corn syrup, an extremely popular substance in the standard American diet (SAD).
 "While nearly every cell in the body is able to metabolize glucose, only the liver cells can handle fructose," says Dr. Sherwood of the Functional Medicine Institute in Tulsa, Oklahoma.
 "If we consume too much fructose over time, the liver can become overwhelmed and suffer irreparable damage."
-Do your best to limit foods with refined sugars and high-fructose corn syrup, such as soda, baked goods and other sweets, and stick to natural sources of sugar like fruit.
-(These foods are surprisingly high in sugar.)
+Do your best to limit foods with refined sugars and high-fructose corn syrup, such as soda, baked goods, and other sweets, and stick to natural sources of sugar like fruit.

 Eating high glycemic foods or large meals before bed

-The majority of your liver functions happen at night, so indulging on heavy foods will only create more work for the organ—think those that contain margarine, shortening, or canola oil.
+The majority of your liver functions happen at night, so indulging in heavy foods will only create more work for the organ—think those that contain margarine, shortening, or canola oil.
 "Instead snack on fresh raw carrots and beets in the evenings, as both are powerful liver cleansing and rebuilding foods," says California-based MD George Kosmides.
-(This is why eating late at night makes you gain weight.)
+Don't miss these signs your liver is in big trouble.